How music led Daniel DeLeon to study Marine AI

 Over time, Daniel was able to teach TensorFlow to identify whale calls with an accuracy of 98.05 percent.
 The model can differentiate between a blue whale and a fin whale, help confirm what time of day each call happened, how loud it was, and how long it lasted.

 We’re at a very pivotal point in ocean science.
-It’s a really interesting time for machine learning too, because we are finally starting to solve problems that we weren’t able to even five years ago.
+It’s a really interesting time for AI too, because we are finally starting to solve problems that we weren’t able to even five years ago.